 - The number of built-in themes is limited.
 For a new or original design, you will need to hire a good designer.

 - A third-party ecosystem is not as varied as others.

 - Users need to leave their site to search for a required module or theme.

-The increasing user base of a website also increases the number of signed-in users to be managed.
-These can be content editors, subscribers, corporate users on a company network etc. The 3 Content Management Systems – WordPress, Joomla and Drupal provide different user roles and capabilities.
+Significantly, the increasing user base of a website also increases the number of signed-in users to be managed.
+These can be content editors, subscribers, corporate users on a company network etc. Moreover, the 3 Content Management Systems – all provide different user roles and capabilities.

-- The default WordPress provides 2 categories of users – front-end users like website visitors and the back-end users, who manage content or administer the website.
+- The default platform provides 2 categories of users – front-end users like website visitors and back-end users, who manage content or administer the website.

-- There are five default user roles built into WordPress, and they all share a common interface, though with permission to access different options and abilities.
+- Also, there are five default user roles built into the platform, and they all share a common interface, though with permission to access different options and abilities.

-- The WordPress interface is very intuitive which makes it easy to understand.
-The user experience across user roles is consistent which makes it painless for users to master advanced management.
+- Moreover, the interface is very intuitive which makes it easy to understand.
+And, the user experience across user roles is consistent which makes it painless for users to master advanced management.

 - Limited flexibility with only 2 categories of users – visitors and site managers.

-- Does not provide only the binary level of User Interface like WordPress.
-Joomla provides traditional website visitor access, front-end and back-end editors and administrators.
+- Moreover. does not provide only the binary level of User Interface like WordPress.
+Indeed Joomla provides traditional website visitor access, front-end and back-end editors and administrators.